People

 Profile

-I am an expert in socio-legal studies with a focus on Family Law.
-My PhD, awarded by King’s College London, examined religious marital unions (specifically the Islamic nikahs) in England.
-Using socio-legal methods, I explained how marriage related rights and obligations are reconfigured within plural legal contexts.
+My PhD, awarded by King’s College London, examined religious marital unions (specifically the Islamic Nikahs) in England.
+Using qualitative research methods and socio-legal theories, I explained how marriage related rights and obligations are reconfigured within plural legal contexts.

 In the past, I have tutored for Family Law courses at SOAS and UCL.
 I have also tutored on Legal Systems of Asia and Africa, a comparative legal studies course at SOAS.
 As a lecturer at Jindal Global University, Delhi NCR I have led and taught courses on Access to Justice and Law and Governance.